 Research relevant search engines in the international market

-Although Google is the de-facto search engine used in the majority of the countries, there are other search engines which are more dominant than Google in some countries.
+Although Google is the de-facto search engine used in the majority of the countries, there are other search engines that are more dominant than Google in some countries.
 For example- In China and Russia, Baidu and Yandex are the predominant search engines.
-It’s important to evaluate other search engines and optimise the website as per their guidelines (these guidelines may differ from Google).
+It’s important to evaluate other search engines and optimize the website as per their guidelines (these guidelines may differ from Google).
 Creating an SEO strategy for other search engines will help businesses to improve their reach and visibility in each of the countries.

 What are the best international SEO practices?